 We are an active supporter of Fairtrade with registered producers in tea and flowers.
 Our trading, processing and packing businesses are registered licensees, giving our customers and consumers a complete Fairtrade supply chain.
 All producers who supply Fairtrade products are inspected and certified by FLO-cert.
 They receive a minimum price to cover the cost of sustainable production as well as an extra premium that is invested in social or economic development projects.
 Products traded under fair-trade conditions and standards are labelled with a Fairtrade Mark to guarantee that producers are getting a fair deal.

 Rainforest Alliance certification comprehensively addresses the environmental, social and economic challenges faced by farmers and their communities.
-The programme which is global in reach and is run by a coalition of non-profit organisations committed to conservation and social justice, currently certifies over 20 different crops including our tea in Sri Lanka.
-For consumers, the Rainforest Alliance Certified seal guarantees that a product comes from sustainably managed farms or forests.
+The programme is global in reach and committed to helping farmers manage their land sustainably, currently for more than 100 crops including our tea in Sri Lanka.

 We have the following certification and assurance: